ziozzang/simple-haproxy-l4/README.md

 # simple-haproxy-l4
-Simple Haproxy container for TCP Load balancer (L4). to make LB-as-a-Service
+Simple Haproxy container for TCP Load balancer (L4).

+# Why make this?
+to make LB-as-a-Service. (w/ Kubernetes??)

+# Author
+- Jioh L. Jung

 # How to Use
 - build container. and set environments for injection.